Cecilia999/computer_science_fundamental_knowledge/operating_system/CPU_Scheduling.md

 1. Mutilevel feedback queue scheduling is the same as mutilevel queue schedule except job may move from one queue to another

 ## 6.4 Thread Scheduling

+1. The process scheduler schedules only the **kernel threads**.
+2. User threads are mapped to kernel threads by the thread library - The OS ( and in particular the scheduler ) is unaware of them.

+### 6.4.1 Contention Scope

+### 6.4.2 Pthread Scheduling

+## 6.5 Multiple-Processor Scheduling